substrate-developer-hub/substrate-contracts-workshop/0/building-your-contract.md

 cargo +nightly contract build
 ```

-This special command will turn your ink! project into a Wasm binary and a metadata file (a.k.a.  the contract ABI).
+This special command will turn your ink! project into a Wasm binary and a metadata file, which contains the contract's ABI.
 These two files can be used for deploying your contract to your chain.
 If all goes well, you should see a `target` folder which contains this `.wasm` and `metadata.json` file.

 ```